edgedb/edgedb-python/docs/api/asyncio_con.rst

                         value=value,
                     )

-        Note executing queries on ``tx`` object rather than the original connection.
+        Note that we are executing queries on the ``tx`` object rather than on the original pool itself.

     .. py:method:: try_transaction()